nicholasbair/arcade-game/README.md

 _This game is part of the Udacity Front-end Developer Nanodegree._

+## Running the game:
+    1. Clone repository
+    2. Open index.html in browser

 ## Playing the game:
     1. You win if your player reaches the water
     2. You lose if your player collides with a bug